-- Cost-effective – Many internet home phone plans start around $6/mo. and providers may offer bundle discounts for adding phone service to an internet or TV plan.
+- Cost-effective – Many VoIP home phone plans start around $6/mo. and providers may offer discounts for bundling phone service with internet.

 - More advanced features – Internet calling usually comes with your standard phone features, such as Caller ID and Call Waiting, but also includes more advanced features, such as Call Forwarding to a mobile phone, Caller ID on your TV, telemarketing blocking, voicemail transcription and more.

 - Competitive international rate – Internet calling to other countries is often more affordable with some VoIP providers offering calls to Europe, for instance, for only pennies per minute.